Why is "crime" spelled this way?

 Step 3: Putting It All Together

-crime- An action that breaks the law and is punishable.
+crime- An action or omission that constitutes an offence and is punishable by law.

 Spelling Notes